azurekid/operation-blackcat/challenges/DI-2026-0518 OPERATION ESPRIT/README.md

 ---

-## INVESTIGATIVE LEAD: THE PEANUT TRAIL
+## THE INVESTIGATIVE LEAD

-Our only lead is a single photograph recovered from a cloud sync account.
-It shows "Peanut," the painted fiberglass elephant on campus, taken just hours before the theft.
-The metadata is our starting point.

-We have detected the suspect's mobile device (IMEI `356789045623781`) moving through the Seattle/Redmond area, along with a second device that seems to have converged with them at critical moments.
+The lead didn't come from a magic scanner; it came from a standard Operating Procedure.

+At **23:51 UTC**, a silent pressure-drop alarm was triggered in Archive Vault A. The Global Security Operations Center (GSOC) immediately began an incident response.
+While physical teams were dispatched, a Digital Security Analyst performed a "Geofence Sweep"—a search for any public social media uploads within 500 meters of Building 34 in the preceding 60 minutes.

+The analyst found a Flickr upload of the "Peanut" sculpture, posted just minutes before the alarm.
+The account, `pnw_victor`, looked like a typical hobbyist, but a quick check of the metadata revealed a critical oversight: the **Artist** tag was set to `Victor Crane`.

+Crane was a former Senior Archivist who had been "separated" from the company six months prior.
+By the time GSOC investigators tried to preserve the Flickr profile, the photo had been deleted.
+They only have the cached headers and the knowledge that a former insider was on the campus at the exact moment of the heist.

 ---

+## THE SMOKING GUN: THE ABANDONED DEVICE

+On the morning of **March 27**, bar staff at **O'Brien's Irish Pub** in Bellevue found a high-end mobile device left in a back booth.
+Forensic extraction of the device (IMEI `490154203237518`) revealed a GPS track that ended at the pub.

+When this "Buyer's" track was overlaid with the "Suspect's" movements, investigators found a 16-minute convergence at a remote storage facility on Willows Road.

+---

 ## YOUR MISSION

-As a member of the **BlackCat Digital Investigation Unit**, you are tasked with reconstructing the timeline of the theft.
-You must track the suspect through the digital breadcrumbs they left across the Pacific Northwest — from the grunge venues of Seattle to the quiet corners of Redmond.
+As a member of the **BlackCat Digital Investigation Unit**, you must bridge the gap between the "Flickr Photographer" and the "Storage Drop."
+You are not just looking for a name; you are looking for the moment the "Genesis Document" changed hands.

 ### Assets Provided:
 *   [PARTICIPANT.md](PARTICIPANT.md) — Your primary case file and investigation log.
-*   `campus_photo.jpg` — The starting evidence.
+*   `campus_photo.jpg` — The "deleted" Flickr evidence.
-*   `cell_tower_log.csv` — Raw network telemetry.
+*   `cell_tower_log.csv` — Carrier-leaked telemetry from the suspect device.
+*   `suspect_gps.gpx` — Data extracted from the suspect's linked cloud account.
-*   `suspect_gps.gpx` & `buyer_gps.gpx` — Forensic location data.
+*   `buyer_gps.gpx` — Data recovered from the abandoned phone at the pub.

 ### Objective:
 1. Identify the suspect's identity.